davisson2003/asmjit/README.md

   * `CallConv` - Describes a calling convention - this class contains instructions to assign registers and stack addresses to function arguments and return value(s), but doesn't specify any function signature.
 Calling conventions are architecture and OS dependent.

-  * `FuncSignature` - Describes a function signature, for example `int func(int, int)`. **FuncSignature** contains a function calling convention id, return value type, and function arguments.
-The signature itself is platform independent and uses **TypeId** to describe types of function arguments and its return value(s).
+  * `FuncSignature` - Describes a function signature, for example `int func(int, int)`. `FuncSignature` contains a function calling convention id, return value type, and function arguments.
+The signature itself is platform independent and uses `Type::Id` to describe types of function arguments and its return value(s).

-  * `FuncDetail` - Architecture and ABI dependent information that describes **CallConv** and expanded **FuncSignature**.
-Each function argument and return value is represented as **FuncValue** that contains the original **TypeId** enriched by additional information that specifies if the value is passed/returned by register (and which register) or by stack.
+  * `FuncDetail` - Architecture and ABI dependent information that describes `CallConv` and expanded `FuncSignature`.
+Each function argument and return value is represented as `FuncValue` that contains the original `Type::Id` enriched by additional information that specifies if the value is passed/returned by register (and which register) or by stack.
 Each value also contains some other metadata that provide additional information required to handle it properly (for example if a vector value is passed indirectly by a pointer as required by WIN64 calling convention, etc...).

   * `FuncFrame` - Contains information about the function frame that can be used by prolog/epilog inserter (PEI).
 Holds call stack size size and alignment, local stack size and alignment, and various attributes that describe how prolog and epilog should be constructed. `FuncFrame` doesn't know anything about function's arguments or return values, it hold only information necessary to create a valid and ABI conforming function prologs and epilogs.